benrpinto/gifBPM/README.md

 * T: Tap a beat and get a gif
 * P: Print the database
 * Q: Quit the program
-* D: Delete the entire contents of the database
+* D: Delete an entry from the database
+* H: Help

 IMPLEMENTED:
 - [X] calculating the length and tempo of a gif on your computer